 (1) Any feature of a language that is not needed in order to identify a linguistic unit.
 (2) In generative grammar, any language feature that can be predicted on the basis of other language features.
 (3) The repetition of the same idea or item of information within a phrase, clause, or sentence: a pleonasm or tautology.

 A reduplicative is a word or lexeme that contains two identical or very similar parts.

 Reference is the relationship between two grammatical units, such as a pronoun and a noun.

 A description of the grammar of a language, with explanations of the principles governing the construction of words, phrases, clauses, and sentences.

 A referent is the person, thing, or idea that a word or expression stands for.

 In semantics, reflected meaning is a phenomenon whereby a single word or phrase is associated with more than one meaning.

-A pronoun formed by adding "-self" or "-selves" to a form of the personal pronoun, used as an object in the sentence to refer to a previously named noun or pronoun.
+A reflexive pronoun is a pronoun formed by adding "-self" or "-selves" to a form of the personal pronoun.

 Refutation is the part of an argument wherein a speaker or writer anticipates and counters opposing points of view.